- Location: In-person Tucson, AZ or Online

-What in the heck is a Recovery Cohort?
+So, what in the heck is a Recovery Cohort?

 When something bad, difficult, or traumatic happens, it’s common that we would say we need to recover from it.
 Most often, by the time someone seeks mental health help, it’s because their symptoms have already had a significant effect on their life, work, or relationships.
-That means we have something to recover from
+That means we have something to recover from.

 We’re a cohort because we’re a group of people experiencing the pursuit of recovery together.
-Brothers and sisters in arms taking aim at our symptoms as we seek to live the best lives possible with the greatest amount of mental health we can achieve
+Brothers and sisters in arms taking aim at our symptoms as we seek to live the best lives possible with the greatest amount of mental health we can achieve.

-So, we’re a Recovery Cohort
+So, we’re a Recovery + Cohort.

-And this Recovery Cohort meets once a week for six months and is made up of no more than 10 people.
-We meet for the purpose of:
+And Bless This Brain’s Recovery Cohort meets once a week for 12 weeks and is made up of no more than 10 people.

-Fighting the isolation that often accompanies mental health recovery
+Fighting the isolation that often accompanies mental health recovery;

-Supplementing professional services with a whole-creation approach to ourselves and our mental health
+Supplementing professional services with a whole-creation approach to ourselves and our mental health;

-Providing a biblical framework for a person to understand their mental illness through the light of God’s grace and calling
+Providing a biblical framework for a person to understand their mental illness through the light of God’s grace and calling.

 Who should join?